CASE: QUEENS LIBRARY, NEW YORK

 The library also wanted to improve the customer experience by offering extended access to return items.
 However, self-return was challenging because of security issues, the risk of overload, and potential confusion with nearby libraries such as NY Public Library or Brooklyn Public Library.

-Automated Material Handling (AMH) system with ergonomic trolleys, and self-service kiosks
+Automated material handling (AMH) system with ergonomic trolleys, and self-service kiosks

 Queens Library opted for library automation via the Lyngsoe Automated Material Handling (AMH) system, which automatically identifies and sorts library items based on RFID-tagging.
 The automatization has reduced errors, ensuring items are correctly shelved.
 Using the ergonomic Lyngsoe Systems Ergo Trolleys™, staff can safely transport more materials while avoiding strenuous repetitive work.